TheSuperHackers/GeneralsGamePatch/Patch104pZH/Design/NProject/nproject_readme_filtered.txt

 3.2 Skirmish and The AI
 -------------------------
- - More choices for starting money.
+ - [IMPROVEMENT] More choices for starting money.
 Now there are: 3000, 5000, 7500, 10000 (default), 15000, 20000, 25000, 30000, 35000,
    40000, 45000, 50000, 60000, 75000, and 100000
- - More choises for house color: Yellow, Red, Blue, Green, Orange, Cyan, Purple, Pink, Maroon, Olive, and Brown
+ - [NOTRELEVANT] More choises for house color: Yellow, Red, Blue, Green, Orange, Cyan, Purple, Pink, Maroon, Olive, and Brown
- - Fixed the missing new zero hour musics that didn't played on each music tracks in skirmish (they only play the old musics)
+ - [IMPROVEMENT] Fixed the missing new zero hour musics that didn't played on each music tracks in skirmish (they only play the old musics)
- - Correction on skirmish house colors that have small differences with campaign house colors (like USA blue house color that brighter in skirmish and darker in campaign)
+ - [NOTRELEVANT] Correction on skirmish house colors that have small differences with campaign house colors (like USA blue house color that brighter in skirmish and darker in campaign)
- - Toned down Yellow and Purple colors a bit to make them less bright and more comfortable in eyes.
+ - [NOTRELEVANT] Toned down Yellow and Purple colors a bit to make them less bright and more comfortable in eyes.
- - Now you can see all players faction and house color when set to random, not only showing the "Random" text again.
+ - [NOTRELEVANT] Now you can see all players faction and house color when set to random, not only showing the "Random" text again.
    This also fixed the replay that didn't show all players faction and house color in diplomacy menu when set to random.
- - Removed the Officers Club flags on every Command Center that appear if you preordered the Generals/ZH game.
+ - [IMPROVEMENT] Removed the Officers Club flags on every Command Center that appear if you preordered the Generals/ZH game.
 You'll no longer see those annoying white flag on your Command Center.
- - Fixed Steak Honor medal images that have odd transparent area.
+ - [IMPROVEMENT] Fixed Steak Honor medal images that have odd transparent area.

  Skirmish AI Changes:
- - Fixed the "Building: 0%" Dozer/Worker construction bug on several factions
+ - [IMPROVEMENT] Fixed the "Building: 0%" Dozer/Worker construction bug on several factions
- - Dozers will more often to repair buildings
+ - [IMPROVEMENT] Dozers will more often to repair buildings
- - Fixed expansion dozer scripts that told the AI to build wrong dozer on each subfactions
+ - [IMPROVEMENT] Fixed expansion dozer scripts that told the AI to build wrong dozer on each subfactions
- - Ignored Laser General Sentry Drone bug issue fixed.
+ - [IMPROVEMENT] Ignored Laser General Sentry Drone bug issue fixed.
 Now AI will respond Laser General Sentry Drone as a threat.
- - Ignored Technical chassis bug issue fixed.
+ - [IMPROVEMENT] Ignored Technical chassis bug issue fixed.
 Same as above.
 Now Technicals are considered as a threat.
- - AI will react to fake buildings (they will never ignore them again)
+ - [IMPROVEMENT] AI will react to fake buildings (they will never ignore them again)
- - AI will try to rebuild their Command Center if destroyed.
+ - [IMPROVEMENT] AI will try to rebuild their Command Center if destroyed.
- - Fixed Laser General AI that build base with odd angle
+ - [IMPROVEMENT] Fixed Laser General AI that build base with odd angle
- - Fixed the bug that makes Demolition General AI didn't build more than one Black Markets
+ - [IMPROVEMENT] Fixed the bug that makes Demolition General AI didn't build more than one Black Markets
- - Fixed the bug that makes AirForce General didn't build thier Strategy Center in Normal AI difficulty
+ - [IMPROVEMENT] Fixed the bug that makes AirForce General didn't build thier Strategy Center in Normal AI difficulty
- - Fixed the bug that makes the Superweapon General didn't upgrade their Cold Fusion Reactor properly
+ - [IMPROVEMENT] Fixed the bug that makes the Superweapon General didn't upgrade their Cold Fusion Reactor properly
- - vUSA AI will upgrade their Cold Fusion Reactor properly after the Particle Cannon built
+ - [IMPROVEMENT] vUSA AI will upgrade their Cold Fusion Reactor properly after the Particle Cannon built
- - Fixed the bug that makes Easy USA AI not upgrade their Cold Fusion Reactor properly
+ - [IMPROVEMENT] Fixed the bug that makes Easy USA AI not upgrade their Cold Fusion Reactor properly
- - AI will try to purchase upgrades that didn't purchased by the original AI (like Drone Armor, Neutron Mines, etc.)
+ - [IMPROVEMENT] AI will try to purchase upgrades that didn't purchased by the original AI (like Drone Armor, Neutron Mines, etc.)
- - Fixed the bug that makes the AI didn't purchase MOAB upgrade properly
+ - [IMPROVEMENT] Fixed the bug that makes the AI didn't purchase MOAB upgrade properly
- - Hard AI will fire their superweapon properly (sometimes they didn't fire when low in credits)
+ - [IMPROVEMENT] Hard AI will fire their superweapon properly (sometimes they didn't fire when low in credits)
- - Fixed scripting error that makes vGLA AI activate GPS Scrambler when their Sneak Attack is ready instead the right one
+ - [IMPROVEMENT] Fixed scripting error that makes vGLA AI activate GPS Scrambler when their Sneak Attack is ready instead the right one
- - Fixed minor scripting error that makes any China AI build light vehicle counter team when a wrong time
+ - [IMPROVEMENT] Fixed minor scripting error that makes any China AI build light vehicle counter team when a wrong time
- - Fixed AI problem that sometimes ignore tech/neutral buildings that owned by their enemies
+ - [IMPROVEMENT] Fixed AI problem that sometimes ignore tech/neutral buildings that owned by their enemies
- - Minor improvement in AI behavior which reduce the lags that often to happen when there's AI player in the game
+ - [IMPROVEMENT] Minor improvement in AI behavior which reduce the lags that often to happen when there's AI player in the game

- - No more AI handicap! (where Easy AI RoF and HP were reduced and Hard AI were increased)
+ - [IMPROVEMENT] No more AI handicap! (where Easy AI RoF and HP were reduced and Hard AI were increased)
- - For amusement, the AI won't sell their buildings even they are in pinch.
+ - [NOTRELEVANT] For amusement, the AI won't sell their buildings even they are in pinch.
 Go hunt every of their single buildings!
- - Change some object AI priorities (e.g. Avenger is an AA Vehicle, not a Tank)
+ - [IMPROVEMENT] Change some object AI priorities (e.g. Avenger is an AA Vehicle, not a Tank)
- - AI will use more/different units for attacking
+ - [IMPROVEMENT] AI will use more/different units for attacking
- - Sometimes AI will use different Generals Power as usual
+ - [IMPROVEMENT] Sometimes AI will use different Generals Power as usual
- - USA AI will use random battleplan, not only 'Hold The Line' like before
+ - [IMPROVEMENT] USA AI will use random battleplan, not only 'Hold The Line' like before
- - Your USA ally AI will use their Intelligence ability to help you searching your enemies
+ - [IMPROVEMENT] Your USA ally AI will use their Intelligence ability to help you searching your enemies
- - Sometimes GLA AI will use the Radar Van Scan ability
+ - [IMPROVEMENT] Sometimes GLA AI will use the Radar Van Scan ability
- - Some AI Generals now will prior to build Reactors first before build their Barracks
+ - [IMPROVEMENT] Some AI Generals now will prior to build Reactors first before build their Barracks
- - All China AI will build Land Mines/Neutron Mines.
+ - [IMPROVEMENT] All China AI will build Land Mines/Neutron Mines.
 Watch your steps in any Chinese base!
- - Some GLA AI will build Demo Traps in their bases.
+ - [IMPROVEMENT] Some GLA AI will build Demo Traps in their bases.
 Watch your steps!
- - Superweapon General AI build more superweapon on normal difficulty
+ - [IMPROVEMENT] Superweapon General AI build more superweapon on normal difficulty
- - Hard GLA AI will build more Black Markets
+ - [IMPROVEMENT] Hard GLA AI will build more Black Markets
- - AI will garrison some civilian buildings more often
+ - [IMPROVEMENT] AI will garrison some civilian buildings more often
- - Easy AI build more defenses and attack faster
+ - [IMPROVEMENT] Easy AI build more defenses and attack faster
- - Easy AI will build airforces!
+ - [IMPROVEMENT] Easy AI will build airforces!
- - Some AI Generals will build more Dozers/Workers than before
+ - [IMPROVEMENT] Some AI Generals will build more Dozers/Workers than before
- - Some Generals will use the new features of the mod (i.e. Flamethrower, Point Defense Drone, Laser Paladin, etc.)
+ - [NOTRELEVANT] Some Generals will use the new features of the mod (i.e. Flamethrower, Point Defense Drone, Laser Paladin, etc.)

  Skirmish Maps Changes:
- - Optimize the CombatZone and Inner/Outer Perimeter areas in several maps
+ - [IMPROVEMENT] Optimize the CombatZone and Inner/Outer Perimeter areas in several maps
- - Fixed some AI paths to prevent them building base defenses on wrong sides
+ - [IMPROVEMENT] Fixed some AI paths to prevent them building base defenses on wrong sides
- - Add some "hidden treasures" in some maps (money crates, etc).
+ - [NOTRELEVANT] Add some "hidden treasures" in some maps (money crates, etc).
 Happy hunting! :)
- - No more shared OuterPerimeter areas in several maps, like in "Death Valley" map.
+ - [IMPROVEMENT] No more shared OuterPerimeter areas in several maps, like in "Death Valley" map.
- - Fixed the missing CombatZone in "Defcon 6", also each players starts with a Tech Nuclear Bunker
+ - [NOTRELEVANT] Fixed the missing CombatZone in "Defcon 6", also each players starts with a Tech Nuclear Bunker
- - Remove useless water area in "Dust Devil" that have no water, ponds, or lakes
+ - [IMPROVEMENT] Remove useless water area in "Dust Devil" that have no water, ponds, or lakes
- - Fixed the fortress wall scripts in "Fallen Empire", now they cannot be garrisoned by AI anymore
+ - [IMPROVEMENT] Fixed the fortress wall scripts in "Fallen Empire", now they cannot be garrisoned by AI anymore
- - Fixed the missing CombatZone in "Tournament A" and "Tournament B" maps
+ - [IMPROVEMENT] Fixed the missing CombatZone in "Tournament A" and "Tournament B" maps
- - Fixed USA Fuel Air Bomb jetplane that was weaker in "Mountain Guns" map
+ - [IMPROVEMENT] Fixed USA Fuel Air Bomb jetplane that was weaker in "Mountain Guns" map
- - If you capture the Old Radio Station in "Mountain Guns" map, you will able to call in carpet bomber!
+ - [NOTRELEVANT] If you capture the Old Radio Station in "Mountain Guns" map, you will able to call in carpet bomber!
- - Change the Oil Derrick positions in "Sand Serpent" map
+ - [NOTRELEVANT] Change the Oil Derrick positions in "Sand Serpent" map
- - Return the oasis on each starting positions in "Golden Oasis" that removed in Zero Hour version
+ - [NOTRELEVANT] Return the oasis on each starting positions in "Golden Oasis" that removed in Zero Hour version
- - Major terrain pathfinding changes for "Twilight Flame" map.
+ - [IMPROVEMENT] Major terrain pathfinding changes for "Twilight Flame" map.
 At the middle area, units will prefer to avoid the cliffs instead passing trough or climb them.
- - Rebalanced the "Fortress Avalanche" map.
-Every corner starting position now have equal distance to the center of the map (before the change the bottomleft corner is the farthermost position from the center).
+ - [IMPROVEMENT] Rebalanced the "Fortress Avalanche" map.
+Every corner starting position now have equal distance to the center of the map
+   (before the change the bottomleft corner is the farthermost position from the center).
- - Fixed the purple-colored scorchmarks issue on "Homeland Alliance" map.
+ - [IMPROVEMENT] Fixed the purple-colored scorchmarks issue on "Homeland Alliance" map.

 3.2.1 New Maps!
 -----------------